 What Size Speakers Do I Need for My Room?

-I know that it’s fun to have gigantic speakers in your home theater when you want to impress your friends, but what size speakers are really necessary?
+I know that it’s fun to have gigantic speakers in your home theater.
+That goes double when you want to impress your friends.
+But what size speakers do you really need?
 Do you need really huge speakers, and are they worth it?
 Yes.
 Yes, they are…at all costs.
 The bigger the better!
 Monstrous, gigantic speakers sitting three feet away from your face and pumping out 105dB of ear-bleeding sound is exactly what you need!
 Just ask your spouse or the person sitting next to you.
 What?
 They ran out of the room screaming?